gportay/cqfd6/README.md

 `build_context` (optional): a directory to pass as the build context to Docker.
 This should be specified relatively to where `cqfd` is invoked.
-For example, it can be set to `.`, to use the current working directory of the invoked `cqfd` command as the Docker build context, which can be useful when files at the root of the project are required to build the image.
+For example, it can be set to `.`, to use the current working directory of the invoked `cqfd` command string as the Docker build context, which can be useful when files at the root of the project are required to build the image.
 When using this option, a `.dockerignore` file can be useful to limit what gets sent to the